chmouel/jira-ohsofancy/README.md

 password=jane
 ```

-Most command can be overriden by env flags for example for example `JIRA_PROJECT` will be
+Most command can be overriden by environmenet flags for example for example `JIRA_PROJECT` will be
 used unless specified with the `--project` flag.

+See `--help` for a complete list of environment variables that can be specified.

 # Usage

 Unless you override it with a flag (see `--help` for details) it will ask you
-interactively with `fzf` the needed thing to create an issue.
+interactively with `fzf` what's needed to create an issue.

-If you specify the `--description-file` it will use the file content for the description.
+If you specify the `--description-file` it will use the file content as the description.

 # Demo